Find a Registered Dental Hygienist

 • Lesions result from cleavage of the epithelium from underlying connective tissue at the basement membrane, without the acantholysis4 found in pemphigus vulgaris.
 Relative to pemphigus vulgaris, the bullae of MMP are more tense, less fragile, and tend to persist longer.

-• MMP tends to follow a more benign course than pemphigus vulgaris, although lesions often heal with scarring.
-(This scarring also distinguishes MMP from non-scarring bullous pemphigoid.)
+• MMP tends to follow a more benign course than pemphigus vulgaris, although lesions often heal with scarring.5 (This scarring also distinguishes MMP from non-scarring bullous pemphigoid.)
+Scar formation in the mucous membranes can lead to significant disability.
 Slow spontaneous improvement may be experienced by some patients/clients, whereas others may have a protracted course with episodes of exacerbation alternating with periods of remission.

 • Osteoporosis, glaucoma, cataracts, type 2 diabetes mellitus, and infections are complications associated with long-term systemic corticosteroid therapy (e.g., prednisone).